AlanAboudib/sdcnd_traffic_sign_classifier/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 You're reading it!
-Please check the associated Ipython notebook 'Traffic_Sign_Classifier.ipynb' that contains all of the project code.
+Please check the associated Ipython notebook 'Traffic_Sign_Classifier.ipynb' included in this submission that contains all of the project code.

 ### Data Set Summary & Exploration